Your trusted adviser for R&D Tax Credits, Creative Tax Relief, and R&D Grants

 Meticulous record-keeping is essential for any TTR claim.
 You'll need to maintain:

-• Detailed expenditure records: Every cost must be categorised as either UK or non-UK expenditure
+• Detailed expenditure records: Every cost must be categorised as UK or non-UK expenditure and as core or non-core costs

 • Production documentation: Scripts, schedules, contracts, and other materials that demonstrate the nature of your production